-We take all aspects of your stay seriously and if you have a problem with your family, that you don’t feel you are able to sort out yourself, just talk to the accommodation officer and she will do everything she can to improve the situation.
+We take all aspects of your stay seriously, and if you have a problem with your family that you don’t feel you are able to sort out yourself, just talk to the accommodation officer and she will do everything she can to help.

-What should I do if I lose things or they are stolen?
+What should I do if my belongings are lost or stolen?

 You should report this to the police as soon as possible in order to get a reference number, which you will require if you want to claim on your insurance.
-If any credit cards etc are stolen, make sure you contact your bank immediately and get them to cancel them.
+If any credit cards are stolen, make sure you contact your bank immediately.

 In France you are required to carry ID with you at all times; it is better to take a photocopy of this and leave the original at home.
 This can save you a lot of trouble, especially if a passport is the only form of ID you have.